(a) For purposes of this section, the following terms have the meanings given.

-(a) The commissioner may select a maximum of five applicants each year for participation in the loan forgiveness program, within the limits of available funding.
+(a) The commissioner may select eligible applicants each year for participation in the loan forgiveness program, within the limits of available funding.
 Applicants are responsible for securing their own qualified educational loans.

 (b) The commissioner must select participants based on their suitability for practice serving the designated rural area, as indicated by experience or training.
 The commissioner must give preference to applicants closest to completing their training.